-Jung has long approached landscape not as a directive practice but as a language of dialogue.
-Grounded in the contemporary values of resilience and sustainability, his work is defined by a consistent pursuit of landscape aesthetics that respect ecological and cultural specificity.
-This Venice exhibition serves as a comprehensive introduction to Jung’s six-decade career and marks the first major European presentation of Korean landscape design’s formal and philosophical depth.
+Jung has long practiced landscape architecture not as an act of imposition but as a language of dialogue.
+Her work consistently reflects the contemporary values of resilience and sustainability, emphasizing an ecological and site-specific approach to landscape design.
+This exhibition offers a condensed yet comprehensive view of her six-decade career and marks the first major European presentation of the conceptual and formal depth of Korean landscape architecture.

-The exhibition is organized around seven thematic sections, each inspired by the traditional Korean Ru (樓)—an open wooden pavilion designed to frame views.
-As visitors move from section to section, they trace the landscape architect’s gaze and contemplations, much like ascending a pavilion to observe the world beyond.
-The show features more than 300 archival items including drawings, sketches, models, photographs, and videos, with works by photographers Kim Yongkwan, Yang Haenam, Shin Kyungsub, and Jung Ji-hyun, as well as immersive visual contributions by studio Giraffe pictures (Jung Dawoon and Kim Jongsin).
+Organized into seven thematic sections, the exhibition’s spatial design is inspired by the traditional Korean ru (樓)—elevated wooden pavilions that frame the surrounding landscape.
+Visitors move from room to room, experiencing the landscape architect’s gaze as though climbing a pavilion to observe layered scenery.
+More than 300 archival items are on display, including plans, sketches, models, photographs, and videos.
+Featured contributors include photographers Kim Yongkwan, Yang Haenam, Shin Kyungsub, and Jung Jihyun, alongside video works by Giraffe Pictures (Jung Dawoon and Kim Jongsin), thoughtfully integrated into the exhibition environment.

 Exhibition Themes